nsaikiran/impression/_drafts/Spring-Boot.md

 I've the same feeling.
 So, started to understand Spring Framework.

-I found the [Overview of Spring Framework][SpringOverView] very helpful to at least uncover some part of the gray area.
+I found [Overview of the Spring Framework][Framework Modules] very helpful to at least uncover some part of the gray area.
-There described the anatomy of framework.
+There the anatomy of the framework is described.
+The latest release of Spring Framework came with the updated reference document which described what they mean by [*'Spring and Spring Framework'*][Spring and Spring Framework].

 You might also want to go through the complete reference manual of framework except that it is lenghty.
 But that'll be very useful.